kbob/kerfburn/doc/dev/specificode.md

 #### H &mdash; Halt.

+**XXX** Rename this to S &mdash; Stop?

 Shut off lasers, stop motors, flush action queue.
 Variable values are not affected.

 #### W &mdash; Wait.

 Wait for enqueued actions to complete before executing another command.
+This is used both to synchronize immediate commands with enqueued actions and to quiesce the machine at the end of a job.

 #### El, Dl &mdash; Enable, Disable Low-Voltage Power